-Students Must Keep Track Of Their Own Grades: Students are responsible for understanding the grading system in this course and keeping track of their own grades at all times.
+Students Must Keep Track of Their Own Grades: Students are responsible for understanding the grading system in this course and keeping track of their own grades at all times.
 A tool for doing this is provided at the bottom of this syllabus.
 This is a basic, fundamental skill for all college students, and as a result performing this task is itself a part of the skill set to be practiced this semester by all students.
 For this reason, the instructor will assist students in understanding how to determine their own grade, with reference to this syllabus, but the students should at no time reply upon the instructor to tell students grades for assignments that have already been handed back or calculate student's grades for them.
+To assist students confidence, self-assessment progress checks will periodically be assigned, and the instructor will give feedback.

 Contacting the Instructor: Students should direct all remote communication to the instructor via email.
-The student's email to the instructor should be sent from a registered EIU panthermail account and include identifying information, such as the student's full name and which course/section they are enrolled in.
+The student's email to the instructor should be sent from a registered EIU panthermail account and include identifying information, such as the student's full name and which course/section with meeting times they are enrolled in.

 Preparation: This course requires both in-class and out-of-class work.
 In ordered to be prepared for inclass work, you will need to have prepared yourself by completing the out-of-class work.
-Reading and workbook assignments will be made, and all students will be expected to complete these reading assignments prior to coming to class.
+Reading and other assignments will be made, and all students will be expected to complete these reading assignments prior to coming to class.